rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 In :numref:`bachetBCR1` we see confirmed that alternative *a2* shows indeed the very best performance profile and alternatives *a1*, *a3* and *a7* the weakest performance profiles.

-As the *Bachet* choice recommendation is based on a partial transitive asymmetrical digraph, actually highly correlated with the given outranking digraph *g* (+0.717, see Line 9 above), a unique initial and a unique terminal prekernel always exist (see :numref:`BachetBCR0` Lines 7 and 14).
+As the *Bachet* choice recommendation is based on a partial transitive asymmetrical digraph, actually highly correlated with the given outranking digraph *g* (+0.821), a unique initial and a unique terminal prekernel always exist (see :numref:`BachetBCR0` Lines 7 and 10).
 Both these properties confer the *Bachet choice recommendation algorithm* a computational advantage over the *Rubis* first choice recommendation algorithm based on initial and terminal prekernels directly extracted from the given strict outranking digraph where we, first, must arbitrarily break, the case given, all chordless outranking circuits (see [BIS-2008p]_).

 Computing initial and terminal *prekernels* in digraphs is the subject of the next Section.

 .. note::

-   The partial *Bachet* ranking rule illustrates convincingly the benefit one may obtain when computing, not in a binary {0,1} bit world like today all bit-wise computing devices, but instead in a bipolar-valued {-1,0,+1} world with **sbit-wise Bachet computers**.
+   *Bachet*'s signed bits weighing design is remarquably well adapted to our bipolar-valued epistemic logic approach.
+The partial *Bachet* ranking rule illustrates indeed convincingly the benefit one may obtain when computing, not in a binary {0,1} bit world like today all bit-wise computing devices, but instead in a bipolar-valued {-1,0,+1} world with **sbit-wise Bachet computers**.
 The power of the epistemic disjunctive fusion operator, for instance, is indeed impressive.
 When two arguments prove the *Truthfulness* of a logical statement, their fusion will be **True**.
 When two arguments prove the **Falseness** of the statement, their fusion will be **False**, However, when they provide conjointly a proof of Falseness and and a proof of Truthfulness, their fusion will be **indeterminate** (zero knowledge).
 It is worthwhile noticing again the essential computational role this indeterminate **zero** value is taking on in such a *Bachet* computer.

 ..............................................